 - salt and pepper To Taste

-- Place garlic oil, spring onions, carrots, and squash into the pot and saute for about 5 minutes.
+- Place garlic oil, spring onions, carrots, and squash (or potatoes) into the pot and saute for about 5 minutes.
 Watch and stir to avoid onions from burning.

 - Add lentils, tomatoes, water(stock), oregano and bring to a boil for 15-20 minutes and reduce heat to medium/low and let simmer for an additional 10-20 minutes.
-Once potatoes and lentils are soft, add salt and pepper to taste.
+Once squash (or potatoes) and lentils are soft, add salt and pepper to taste.

 - Turn off heat and add kale to soup.
 Serve while hot with tortilla chips or a piece of your favorite bread.